-Students may only change status from full-time to part-time or vice versa by submitting a written request using the Enrolment Status Change Form, found in your Graduate Academic Forms Database.
+Students in eligible programs may only change status from full-time to part-time or vice versa by submitting a written request using the Enrolment Status Change Form, found in your Graduate Academic Forms Database.
 This form must be submitted to Student & Enrolment Services by the deadline indicated online and on the form.

-Students who change their status for a limited period of time (e.g. from full-time to part-time for a Summer Term) must remember to apply to change their status back by the stated deadline on the Enrolment Status Change form.
+Students who change their status for a limited period of time (e.g. from full-time to part-time for a Summer Term) must re-member to apply to change their status back by the stated deadline on the Enrolment Status Change form.
 Students who wish to change their status for numerous upcoming terms (e.g. continue part-time for the remainder of the program) should only submit one form.

-Note: The IMBA is a 5-term program that must be taken fulltime in Year 1 (terms 1-3).
-Students may change to part-time status in Year 2 (terms 4 or 5) by submitting an Enrolment Status Change Form to Student & Enrolment Services.
+Note: The IMBA is a 5-term program that must be taken fulltime in Year 1 (terms 1-2).
+Students may change to part-time status (excluding the Work Term) in Year 2 by submitting an Enrolment Status Change Form to Student & Enrolment Services.

-All specialized one year Masters programs (MAcc, MBAN, MF, MMgt, MMKG, MREI) are full-time only.
+The MAcc, MBAN, MF, MMAI, MMgt, MMKG, and MREI programs are full-time only.
+The MSCM is offered either full-time or part-time.